bhavBains/portfolio-website-freetemplate/README.md

 # portfolio-website-freetemplate
-Simple portfolio to showcase your work with vanilla html5, javascript, css3, sass
+Simple portfolio to showcase your work with vanilla html5, javascript, css3, sass, ready to deploy